-Even without a smoker you can still enjoy fall off the bone tender ribs at home.
-Use this easy recipe for how to cook ribs in the oven and enjoy ribs any time!
+Even without a smoker you can still enjoy fall-off-the-bone tender ribs at home.
+Use this easy recipe for how to cook ribs in the oven and enjoy baked ribs any time!

 How To Remove The Membrane From the Ribs

 To truly get “falling off the bone tender” ribs, you need to address the membrane.

 The membrane is the thin layer of silver skin running along the backside of the ribs that helps hold them together.
 If left on, it prevents the rub or sauce from flavoring the meat and can make the ribs curl during cooking.
 Also, if nothing is done with the membrane, it becomes tough when cooked.
 This prevents the tender ribs you’re going for and instead makes them chewy.